Disney's Beach Club Resort Overview

 The club level at Disney's Beach Club allows you access to the Stone Harbor Club (concierge lounge).
 The lounge is open from 7am to 10pm and serves continental breakfast in the morning, light snacks in the afternoons, as well as hot and cold hors d'oeuvres in the evening.
 Dessert and spirits are also served later in the evening.
 There are two concierge cast members on duty throughout the day to assist guests with priority seating arrangements, the scheduling of FastPasses, and a host of other services.
 This lounge was completely renovated in 2014 and has been greatly expanded in terms of its seating capacity.
 Once a small, cramped space, the Stone Harbor Club is now spacious and comfortable.

-An afternoon tea will be offered in the Crescent Solarium overlooking Crescent Gardens beginning in February.
-There will be both savory and sweet treats available, such as house-made scones, petite sandwiches, and pastries.
+An afternoon tea is now offered in the Crescent Solarium overlooking Crescent Gardens.
+There are both savory and sweet treats available, such as house-made scones, petite sandwiches, and pastries.
 Choose from a list of black, herbal, green, or white loose-leaf teas to be poured tableshide and served in Edgewood bone china.
 Alcoholic beverages are available as well, such as sparkling wine, whiskey, and stout.

 Another of the many benefits to staying at the Beach Club is the wide variety of dining options within walking distance.
 Nearby are the Boardwalk Resort, Yacht Club, Swan and Dolphin hotels, and Epcot's World Showcase restaurants that can offer a multitude of culinary delights.
 However, at the Beach Club itself, you'll find Beaches and Cream and the Cape May Café.